-Health System Attributes Definition System offers any insurance product Indicates whether any of a system's non-Federal general acute care hospitals reported in the AHA data that the hospital or its system owns or jointly owns a health plan, or whether the hospital or its system has a joint venture or significant partnership with an insurer.
-System offers an MA product Indicates whether any of a system's non-Federal general acute care hospitals reported in the AHA data that the hospital or its system offers an MA plan via ownership or joint venture.
-System offers a Medicaid managed care product Indicates whether any of a system's non-Federal general acute care hospitals reported in the AHA data that the hospital or its system offers a Medicaid managed care plan via ownership or joint venture.
-System offers a Health Insurance Marketplace product Indicates whether any of a system's non-Federal general acute hospitals reported in the AHA data that the hospital or its system offers a Health Insurance Marketplace plan via ownership or joir venture.
+Health System Attributes Definition System offers a Medicaid managed care product Indicates whether any of a system's non-Federal general acute care hospitals reported in the AHA data that the hospital or its system offers a Medicaid managed care plan via ownership or joint venture.
+System offers a Health Insurance Marketplace product Indicates whether any of a system's non-Federal general acute ca hospitals reported in the AHA data that the hospital or its system offers a Health Insurance Marketplace plan via ownership or joint venture.
 Number of system-affiliated nursing homes Provides a systemwide count of the number of system-affiliated nursing homes in the OneKey data.